People watch videos of police killing non-violent, often-unarmed civilians, and they’re outraged.

-The raid and its aftermath were so horrible that I got PTSD that plagued me for years.
+The raid and its aftermath were so shocking that I got PTSD that has plagued me for years.

 When I filed a complaint against the police for falsifying evidence to obtain a search warrant, for threatening to shoot me in the head, and for stealing from me, I didn’t get any justice or compensation.

-The police lied in court and in documents, to cover up their misconduct.
+The police lied to cover up their misconduct.

 I didn’t have enough money to file a lawsuit.